 - If you do not want to use ADB on the computer, you can also do it by using the Terminal Emulator app on your phone:

 Having made the preparation enumerated above, you can now go ahead with typing just a few lines to remove TAMPERED banner on HTC One M8.

-- Connect your HTC One M8 to computer.
+- Connect your HTC One M8 to the computer.

 - Launch a cmd prompt window on your computer.
-You can easily open command window by pressing the Shift key + Right click on mouse and then by selecting “Open command window here” option.
+You can easily open a command window by pressing the Shift key + Right-click on the mouse and then by selecting “Open command window here” option.

 adb devices fastboot devices